 - Looks like user-generated content

-- Natural and authentic photos fitting beautifully into Instagram environment
+- Natural and authentic photos fitting beautifully into the Instagram environment

 Examples of bad Instagram posts